Crown-Commercial-Service/ccs-scale-infra-services-bat/README.md

 ELASTICSEARCH_URL={URL_FOR_ELASTIC_SEARCH_PROVISIONED_IN_THESE_SCRIPTS}
 ```

-NOTE/TODO: For steps 3 & 4 you have to provision the everything first to get the values to put into these files, so you then have to redploy the ECS Services - can we move these to environment variables rather than files (need to check with Sparks about this)
+NOTE/TODO: For steps 3 & 4 you have to provision the everything first to get the values to put into these files, so you then have to redploy the ECS Services - can we move these to environment variables rather than files (need to check with Sparks about this).
+There is also some duplication between env variables and file - is this necessary?

 ### Post install steps
 When first building on a clean environment - the database will not be populated.
 To populate the database you need to connect to the docker container running in the relevant ECS/EC2 instance and execute a command

-1. Check in ECS to find the correct EC2 instance for the `spree-app-task`
+1. Check in ECS to find the correct EC2 instance for the `spree-app-task` (look at `EC2 instance id` property on the ECS service)

 2. SSH to that instance